Council tax discounts and exemptions

 People with disabilities - you may be entitled to a reduction if your property has been adapted to meet the needs of a disabled resident.

 From 1 April 2013 the Council Tax Support (CTS) scheme replaced Council Tax Benefit (CTB).
 This is a local scheme that helps people with no or low income to pay their council tax.
-For 2014/15 the maximum rate of support for those of working-age is 81% of their council tax liability.
-For those above working-age it is 100% of their council tax liability.
+For 2017/18 the maximum rate of support for those of working-age is 75 percent of their council tax liability.
+For those above working-age it is 100 percent of their council tax liability.
+We are currently consulting on the level of assistance to be provided in 2019/20.